fanpei91/torsniff/README.md

 ---

 ## Introduction
-p2pspider is a crawler combined with DHT Spider and BitTorrent Client.

-It crawls what people are downloading on the worldwide DHT Network, and `metadata` (the core data of a torrent) from remote BitTorrent Clients. p2pspider also generates magnet URLs, you can import the URLs to your local BitTorrent Client in order to download the resources you want.
+p2pspider is a torrent spider, it crawls torrents that people are using to download resource from the P2P network.

+## What you can do with it
-You can also use p2pspider to build your own torrents database(e.g: The Pirate Bay) for data mining and analyzing.
+You can use p2pspider to build your own torrent database(e.g: The Pirate Bay), or data mining and analyzing.

 ## Usage

-Before using this, please ensure your `node` version `>=0.12.0`, and installed the dependencies(`npm install`).
-Execute `node index.js` to run p2pspider, wait a frew minutes, the torrent file will be saved to the `torrents` directory.
-I recommend you to use `pm2` running p2pspider in `cluster` mode, you will see what is a CRAZY p2pspider.
-I recommend you run p2pspider in public network.
-If you run in internal network, please set the router udp `6881` port forwarding.
+Ensure your `node` version `>=0.12.0`, install the dependencies(`npm install`), then execute `node index.js` to run p2pspider, wait a frew minutes, the torrent files will be saved to the `torrents` directory.

+I recommend you to use `pm2` to run p2pspider in `cluster` mode, you will see a CRAZY p2pspider.

+p2pspider only works on a host which has a public ip.

 ## Protocols
 [bep_0005](http://www.bittorrent.org/beps/bep_0005.html), [bep_0003](http://www.bittorrent.org/beps/bep_0003.html), [bep_0010](http://www.bittorrent.org/beps/bep_0010.html), [bep_0009](http://www.bittorrent.org/beps/bep_0009.html)